College is an expensive investment that requires teenagers to make very important decisions. Want more information or resources?

-Thanks to College Culture for this amazing list of books, websites, films and other college related resources.
-Not included is the standard college admissions guides.
+Thanks to College Culture for this amazing list of books, websites, films, and other college-related resources.

 A History of American Higher Education by John R. Thelin